Robert Smullen

 Robert J. Smullen (born July 29, 1968) is an American politician from the state of New York.
 A Republican, Smullen has represented the 118th district of the New York State Assembly, covering parts of the North Country and Mohawk Valley, since 2019.

 Career

 Smullen served 24 years with the United States Marine Corps, retiring in 2015 at the rank of colonel.
 He was a White House Fellow in the Office of the Secretary of Energy in 2003 and 2004, and more recently worked as the executive director of the Hudson River–Black River Regulating District.

-Electoral history
+New York State Assembly

 In April 2018, after longtime Republican Assemblyman Marc W. Butler announced his retirement, Smullen launched his campaign for the 118th Assembly district.
 Smullen defeated businessman Patrick Vincent in the Republican primary, and bested Democrat Keith Rubino in the November general election with 63% of the vote.